chrishaub/pandas-challenge/README.md

   * Item Price
   * Total Purchase Value

-As final considerations:
+Programs used:

-* You must use the Pandas Library and the Jupyter Notebook.
+* Project used the Pandas Library and the Jupyter Notebook.
-* You must include a written description of three observable trends based on the data.